jacopok/jacopok.github.io/_pages/projects.md

 1. Starting a [GSSI D&D campaign](DnD)
 1. Making a systematic study of the effect of the inclusion of high-order parameters in (BNS) waveforms
+1. Seeing whether the upgraded version of RES-NOVA can measure neutrino mass through delays with failed SNe

 ##### Questions